ucsb-cs32/s21/_lab/lab07.md

 ```

 <b>q2: </b> What is the value of the string 'a' when debugFunction1 is called?
-<br>Remember to omit the quotation marks in your answer.
-Write your answer to a file named <code>q2</code>.
 <br>Hint: use the <code>break</code> feature to stop the program

 ### Question 3
 <b>q3: </b> What is the value of the string 'a' when debugFunction1 is called a second time?

-<br>Remember to omit the quotation marks in your answer.
-Write your answer to a file named <code>q3</code>.

 ### Question 4
 <b>q4: </b> How many recursive calls to recursiveFunction are in the backtrace (also called a stack trace) when variable <code> a == 100 </code> in `recursiveFunction`?
 Put your answer in <code>q4</code>.